Risingson/eveeyedocs/docs/sharing/cloud.md

 Basically Eveeye Explorer apps do store all data locally (client-side).
 If you do not enable the cloud service no data will ever get sent anywhere.

-!!! warning
-    Syncing data to and from mobile apps is not working yet.
-I am working on a new release for mobile to include syncing.

 ## Cloud Storage
 Turning on Cloud Storage enables you to backup and sync data amongst your own devices and would enable options to share data with other pilots.